dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/bigquery-setup.md

 ## Local OAuth gcloud setup

-To connect to BigQuery using the `oauth` method, follow these steps:
+To connect to BigQuery using the `OAuth` method, follow these steps:

 1. Make sure the `gcloud` command is [installed on your computer](https://cloud.google.com/sdk/downloads)
 2. Activate the application-default account with